bisqwit/TinyDeflate/README.md

 10) If `length` bytes have been read from `begin` and the decompression is not yet complete, the decompression aborts with return value 1.

+Note that some of these definitions may be ambiguous.
+If you hit a compiler error trying e.g. to instantiate a call with three iterator parameters, choose a different call method.

+## Requirements

 ```C++
 // An InputFunctor has the following prototype,
 // wherein type1 is convertible into unsigned char: